Emanuele-P/CapstoneProject_BalancedNews/README.md

 - **News Comparison**: Users can compare headlines and summaries from multiple sources for each news topic.
 Each source is tagged with information about its political leaning, providing a clear visual representation of the percentage of left, right, and center perspectives.

-- **Blindspot Analysis**: The homepage features a blindspot section that highlights the most significant news story of the day that has a noticeable absence of coverage from either the left or the right, offering insights into potential media biases.
+- **Oversight Analysis**: The homepage features an oversight section that highlights the most significant news story of the day that has a noticeable absence of coverage from either the left or the right, offering insights into potential media biases.

 - **Trending Section**: The trending page displays popular topics with a sentiment bar, illustrating the effect of specific news on social media interactions.
 This allows users to gauge partial public opinion as positive or negative.